life transitions, change & Feeling stuck

 During periods of transition, it is common to feel as though you are between chapters in life.
+You may know that something has changed, but not yet know what comes next.
+This in-between space can feel confusing, uncomfortable, or even frightening.

 You may find yourself experiencing: